Andaman Islands getting around by boat and ferry

 State ships go everywhere

 Government owned boats and ferries connect almost all inhabited islands with Port Blair, the capital.
 Their primary role is not to do business, but to ensure the connection of even the farthest corners of the archipelago with the capital.
 Tickets are cheap, but the state management of ticketing is in one simple word: tragic.
 Tickets can be purchased only 3-4 days in advance, making it impossible to plan any longer trips.
-During high season, the tickets to and from Havelock can only be purchased on Mondays and Thursdays and only if you wake up early, arrive to the harbor by six in the morning, stay in the line and hope.
+During high season, the tickets to and from Havelock sell quickly and become a rare comodity.
+Wake up early, arrive to the Phoenix Bay Jetty by six in the morning, stay in the line and hope.
+As of 2020 situation with Havelock tickes improved.
+With 4-5 state ships scheduled daily between Port Blair and Havelock, the capacity is adequate and ticket easier to get than in the past.

 Smaller boats, sailing to nearby islands, offer tickets with seat number.
 On larger ferries, that are available for longer distances, it is possible to take a cabin and sleep comfortably.
 Whether you are going to sleep with or without cockroaches will be depending on the vessel you are traveling on.
 We travel both: the cockroaches infested Bharat Seema vessel and perfectly clean Coral Queen.
 If you have the opportunity to travel to the Coral Queen, certainly do so.
 It's the cleanest ship in India that I've ever seen.

 Buying a boat tickets on Andaman Islands is pretty complex topic, to which we commit a separate chapter.
 Click the link below to get more info: Buying ship tickets on Andaman Islands